marinaishere/InformationRetrieval/README.md

 Information Retrieval
 ============

-This was a project for the Information Retrieval course in my junior year of my BS in computer science at UDC (Spain) and is implemented in Java using Lucene.
+This Facebook crawler and offline profile searcher was a project for the Information Retrieval course in my MS in computer science at UDC (Spain).
+The deliverables of this project are a Python Facebook crawler, Java Lucene Facebook indexer and offline facebook profiles searcher and the report (Spanish).

+and is implemented in Java using Lucene.
 It is composed of an index searcher and an index reader that both take as input an index file.
  VERSATILE LUCENE INDEX SEARCHER
 VERSATILE LUCENE INDEX READER